 Sub-criteria assessed Findings in light of relevant EU regulatory framework Recommendations 2.1.2.
-Powers to collect information 15 The EU regulatory framework provides that the MSs shall ensure that the NRAs have right to request and the undertakings providing services and networks have obligation to provide all information required for the purpose the enabling the ability to conform with the requirements of documents comprising the EU regulatory framework.
-No recommendations on the matter as the reviewed AM legislation in force covers the EU regulatory framework However, the EU regulatory framework also provides obligation to justify the request for information and the requirement for the requested information be proportionate to the task at hand. requirements.
-Should the information provided be deemed as confidential, the NRAs shall treat the information as such. • Under the law "On Electronic Communications", PSRC has the right to collect the information related to the implementation of its functions as well as undertakings have the following obligation to provide the information under conditions and level of detail as established by the PSRC.
-Based on the information obtained from the operators the PSRC prepare yearly Activity Report of the past year and make it publicly available.
+Powers to collect information 16 The EU regulatory framework provides that the MSs shall ensure that the NRAs have right to request and the undertakings providing services and networks have obligation to provide all information required for the purpose the enabling the ability to conform with the requirements of documents comprising the EU regulatory framework.
+No recommendations on the matter as the reviewed MD legislation in force covers the EU regulatory framework requirements.
+However, the EU regulatory framework also provides obligation to justify the request for information and the requirement for the requested information be proportionate to the task at hand.
+Should the information provided be deemed as confidential, the NRAs shall treat the information as such.
+Under the law "On Electronic Communications", operators have to provide the information under conditions and level of detail as established by the ANRCETI.
+The ANRCETI have the right to require and obtain from operators the necessary information.
+Based on the information obtained from operators the ANRCETI prepares and publishes quarterly statistical reports and annually, the report on the ANRCETI activity, as well as the statistical yearbook on the development of electronic communications.
 2.1.3.
-Powers to regulate market entry 16 The EU regulatory framework establishes a framework for regulation of market entry by undertakings intending to provide electronic communications services or networks.
+Powers to regulate market entry 17 The EU regulatory framework establishes a framework for regulation of market entry by undertakings intending to provide electronic communications services or networks.
 The provision of both services and networks within the EU may only be subject to a general authorisation.
 The market participants may be required to submit notifications of their activities but may not be required to obtain explicit decision or any administrative act enabling market entry.
 The market activities may be commenced once the notification has been submitted.
-Review the law "On Electronic Communications" by providing immediate market entry once the notification has been filed.
-The notification may take a stipulated form, however, may not be The law "On Electronic Communications" sets forth of general authorisation regime in AM.
-The undertakings are required to submit a notification to the PSRC of their intent to engage in provision of electronic communications services and networks and may provide electronic communications services and networks in 5 days after presenting the notification to the PSRC. necessary.
+No recommendations on the matter as the reviewed MD legislation in force covers the EU regulatory framework requirements.
+The law "On Electronic Communications" sets forth of general authorisation regime in MD.
+The undertakings are required to submit a notification to the ANRCETI of their intent to engage in provision of electronic communications services and networks and may provide electronic communications services and networks from the date of providing of the notification to the ANRCETI.
+The notification contains minimal information which is required to allow the ANRCETI to keep the Public Register of electronic communications network and service providers.